snubwoody/www/src/articles/gui-in-rust.md

 ## Widget tree

 Most, if not all, GUI libraries are composed of a widget tree, with each widget node potentially having one or more child widgets.
 Rust is based on ownership, so writing a tree data stucture which shared ownership is difficuly.
-One approach is using reference counting and interior mutability.
+One approach is to use reference counting and interior mutability.

 ```rust
 use std::cell::RefCell;